ARagabz/AndroidNotes/Kotlin extensions vs inheritance.md

 =====

-we usually use inheritance in our code as it is **OOP** concept. we use this concept to extend classes and add feature or properties to the class.
+we usually use inheritance in our code as it is **OOP** concept. we use this concept to extend classes and add features or properties to the class.

-There is another concept in new programming language like **Kotlin** called **extension** which can add functionality to class without extending it
+There is another concept in a new programming language like **Kotlin** called **extension** which can add functionality to a class without extending it

 Inheritance
 ----